|

 The Merkava

-Mk.3 is fitted with a fully-stabilized 120-mm smoothbore gun,
+Mk.3 is fitted with a fully-stabilized 120 mm smoothbore gun,

-developed by Israel Military Industries.
+locally developed by Israel Military Industries.
 This gun can fire all

-standard NATO 120-mm munitions.
+standard NATO 120 mm munitions.
 It can also fire gun-launched LAHAT

 anti-tank guided missiles in the same manner as ordinary